EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Deploying-domain-controllers.md

     Add-WindowsCapability -Online
     ````

-You do not need to wait for the completion of the installation
+You do not need to wait for the completion of the installation.

 ### Task 2: Install Active Directory Domain Services